 As Parliamentary Secretary for Small Business Rebecca engaged with the small business community to help develop the Small Business Strategy that sets out a framework for Government to work with small business to improve the operating environment and skill business for growth.
 Rebecca has hosted events for small business to meet with procurement officers and improve understanding and opportunities to tender for Government work and regularly meets with chambers of commerce to ensure Government is aware of business issues.

-As the the newly appointed Shadow Minister for Health & Preventative Care, Mental Health and Primary Industries and Water.
+As the the newly appointed Tasmanian Labor Leader.
 Rebecca will hold the Liberal government to the promises they made to the Tasmanian people and that Tasmanians continue to have access to and receive the services they need.

 Rebecca and the Labor team are working closely with stakeholders to understand how Labor can develop policy that better supports the workforce and our community in order to take a comprehensive agenda and vision for Tasmania to the 2018 election that puts people first.